Giovanni Trigueros: Coaching career

-El Salvador national under-20 team

 In 2012, Trigueros signed as assistant coach of El Salvador national under-20 football team.

-El Salvador women's national team

 In 2014, Trigueros signed as coach of El Salvador women's national football team.

-Return to El Salvador national under-20 team

 In 2015, Trigueros signed again as assistant coach of El Salvador national under-20 football team.
 In February 2015, Trigueros was fired due to budget cuts.

-Once Municipal

 In June 2015, Trigueros signed as new coach of Once Municipal, replacing Marco Pineda.
 In February 2016, Trigueros was replaced by Sandra Escalante de Martínez.

-Luis Ángel Firpo

 In March 2018, Trigueros signed as new coach of Luis Ángel Firpo for the Clausura 2018 tournament, replacing Eraldo Correia.
 However, Trigueros suffered a severe administrative, economic and sports crisis with the club.
 In May 2018, Trigueros was replaced by assistant coach Jorge Calles.

-El Vencedor

 In June 2018, Trigueros signed as new coach of CD El Vencedor.